 How do I apply for a 401 Water Quality Certification?

-- If you are considering a project that may involve placing materials in a lake, river, stream or wetland (including dry streams or wetlands) contact the Corps to find out if the project you are planning is in jurisdictional waters and is a regulated activity.
+- If you are considering a project that may involve placing materials in a lake, river, stream, dry streambed or wetland, contact the Corps to find out if the project you are planning is within jurisdictional waters and is a regulated activity.
 The Corps has the sole authority to determine this.
 A map of the Corps Districts, including contact numbers, will help you determine which office you should contact.

 - If the Corps’ verification letter indicates that you must obtain an individual 401 certification, please send your application materials directly to us.
 Although the Corps sends the department a copy of the letters to applicants authorizing projects as NWPs, those letters generally do not contain all of the information needed for a complete 401 Certification application.
 The department has developed an Application Checklist listing information you must provide.
 The form used when applying to the Corps for a 404 permit (ENG Form 4345) includes most of the information needed for a 401 Certification.
 You may use this form to apply for your 401 Certification if you wish and attach any additional information needed.
 You may also need to provide a mitigation plan when impacting a jurisdictional stream and/or wetland.
 Information regarding mitigation in Missouri can be found on this Corps Regulatory Branch website.

 Submit your application to: